joexu22/llama2-finetune/Memo.md

 ---

+## AI Assistance

+Collaboration is needed between humans and AI

+We'll need to balance the ethical grounding between keeping humans in the loop and the business incentives to remove humans from the loop.

+One approach is to be fully present and mindful - while bringing AI technologies to market.
+Attention is what we'll need ... to model patterns as they emerge.
+We risk missing key insights from each iteration of of the process otherwise.
+That's how we'll achieve learning.

+Fulfillment - While impressive benchmarks motivate, fulfillment comes from enjoying the journey of inquiry and discovery in training.
+The creative process of designing prompts, datasets and experiments can be profoundly fulfilling.

+Community - Leveraging public datasets, code bases and the broader AI community support during training is key.
+More eyes on a problem reduces the risk of blind spots.
+Feedback from collaborators

+Making History - Training a state-of-the-art LLM like LLaMA2 provides an opportunity to push boundaries in AI.
+The insights from analyzing model behavior during training could open new frontiers in understanding language and reasoning.

 Purpose & Meaning - When training an LLM, having a clear purpose and measurable metrics of success are important.